ubports/docs.ubports.com/sdk/apps/qml/QtQuick/RotationAnimation.rst

 Possible values are:

--  `RotationAnimation </sdk/apps/qml/QtQuick/RotationAnimation/>`__.Numerical
+-  :ref:`RotationAnimation <sdk_qtquick_rotationanimation>`.Numerical
    (default) - Rotate by linearly interpolating between the two numbers.
    A rotation from 10 to 350 will rotate 340 degrees clockwise.
--  `RotationAnimation </sdk/apps/qml/QtQuick/RotationAnimation/>`__.Clockwise
+-  :ref:`RotationAnimation <sdk_qtquick_rotationanimation>`.Clockwise -
-   - Rotate clockwise between the two values
+   Rotate clockwise between the two values
--  `RotationAnimation </sdk/apps/qml/QtQuick/RotationAnimation/>`__.Counterclockwise
+-  :ref:`RotationAnimation <sdk_qtquick_rotationanimation>`.Counterclockwise
    - Rotate counterclockwise between the two values
--  `RotationAnimation </sdk/apps/qml/QtQuick/RotationAnimation/>`__.Shortest
+-  :ref:`RotationAnimation <sdk_qtquick_rotationanimation>`.Shortest -
-   - Rotate in the direction that produces the shortest animation path.
+   Rotate in the direction that produces the shortest animation path.
 A rotation from 10 to 350 will rotate 20 degrees counterclockwise.

 |

+.. _sdk_qtquick_rotationanimation_from-prop:

 +--------------------------------------------------------------------------+
 |        \ from : real                                                     |